What is Fecal Microbiota Transplantation?

 How does FMT work?

 In a healthy gut community, C. difficile is out-competed by many different bacterial species.
-However, receiving antibiotic treatment disrupts this ecosystem by killing helpful bacteria and allowing C. difficile to thrive, as it forms spores that are resistant to antibiotics.
-No longer outcompeted, this pathogen establishes itself in the gut and produces toxins that leave patients suffering from severe diarrhea, abdominal pain, and fever.
-Researchers are also exploring FMT's potential role for treating other gastrointestinal diseases, such as IBS and Crohn's Disease.
+However, receiving antibiotic treatment disrupts this ecosystem by killing those protective bacteria.
+C. difficile forms spores that are resistant to antibiotics.
+No longer outcompeted, this pathogen establishes itself in the gut and produces toxins that leave patients suffering from severe diarrhea, abdominal pain, and, often, fever.
+With an infusion of bacteria from a healthy donor's stool, the C. difficile is again out-competed.

-Although FMT is a powerful tool for treating C. difficile infection, there are also important risks.
+Although FMT is a compelling tool for treating C. difficile infection, there are also important risks.
 Stool is a complex living mixture of bacteria and other organisms.
 While stool donors can be carefully screened for known infectious agents, there is always a risk that the tests might fail to detect a pathogen.
 There are also procedural risks associated with receiving an FMT by colonoscopy or other methods of administration.